Heartland Harmony

-I am currently scheduling on-farm one-to-one basketry students at for December 2023 at my studio near Westby, Wisconsin for Winter 2024!
+I am scheduling one-to-one basketry students at my studio near Westby, WI for 2024!

-Read more and fill out the lessons interest form below!
+Read more and fill out the lessons interest form below to schedule!

-I am thrilled to now be able to offer one-on-one lessons in traditional stake and strand style willow basketrty to those looking to begin their journey with willow or sharpen up their beginner level basket skills.
+I'm thrilled to be able to offer one-on-one lessons in traditional stake and strand style willow basketry to those looking to begin their journey with willow or sharpen up their beginner level basket skills.

-Students taking one-to-one lessons receive quality and attentive individual instruction and can expect to complete beautiful basketry work *and* depart with the skills to continue learning and weaving on their own.
+Students taking one-to-one lessons receive high quality, attentive individual instruction and can expect to complete beautiful basketry work *and* depart with the skills to continue learning and weaving on their own.

 "The three-day basketweaving intensive was perfect for me to learn the basics of willow weaving and then feel comfortable continuing to practice on my own at home.
 Anni was such a good teacher - really thorough and knowledgeable, as well as friendly, encouraging and laid back.
 I loved seeing her willow farm, and I enjoyed spending time with her while I learned.
 I hope to be able to come back and continue lessons sometime in the future!"